iamfaisalkhan/CarND-Behavioral-Cloning/README.md

 ### Visualization

-To begin understanding the data and how the preprocessing is working, used a lot of visulalization (See the two Ipythong notebook for some examples).
+To begin understanding the data and how the preprocessing is working, used a lot of visualization (See the two Ipythong notebook for some examples).

 ## Network Architecture

 We experimented with multiple models.
 Take a look at the cnn_models.py for a detailed list of models used during the experimentation.

 Our final model is based on a modified version of the Nvidia's End-to-End learning model.
 The original model did not use any regularization.
 However, we noticed that adding the dropout on this models can help to generalize the driving between the different (but similar) tracks including the one not seen by the model before.
 The input to the model is an image of 200 by 66 as used in the original Nvidia's model.
-Additionaly, we used a normalization layer to normalize the input images.
+Additionally, we used a normalization layer to normalize the input images.
 Below is our model definition in Keras (**cnn_models.py:158-182**).
 The ReLU was used for non-linearity.
 The experimentation with other activation layers (ELU or LeakyELU)  didn't seem to work very well with this data and may require further investigation.

 ```python
 # cnn_models.py